agenthubdev/agenthub_operators/docs/web_search.md

+# **WebSearch**

+This class represents an operator used for making Google searches and outputting the search results.
+It uses the Google Custom Search API and AI chat completion to take in a query (either from user input or a parameter) and return a list of URLs and snippets for the top results of a Google search.

+## Inputs
+- None

-## WebSearch
+## Parameters

-**WebSearch** is a class that inherits from the BaseOperator class and provides functionality to search Google for a given query, leveraging Google's Custom Search API to retrieve specified number of search results including links and snippets.
-The main method this class provides is `run_step()`, which runs the search, retrieves the results, and sets the output to be consumed by further operators.

-### Inputs:
-- `query`: A string containing the search query.

-### Parameters:
-- `query`: A string containing the search query.
+- **query**: (string) The search query to be used for the Google search
-- `results_count`: An integer specifying the number of search results to be returned.
+- **results_count**: (integer) The number of search results to be returned

-### Outputs:
+## Outputs
-- `search_results`: A list of dictionaries containing search results with the URL in the 'name' key and snippet in the 'content' key.
+- **search_results**: A list of dictionaries containing the URL and snippet for each search result.

+## Helper Methods

-### Helper methods:
+### `declare_name()`

-- `declare_name()`: A static method that returns the name of the operator as 'Web search'.
+- Returns the name of the operator as a string.

+### `declare_category()`
-- `declare_category()`: A static method that returns the category of the operator set to BaseOperator.OperatorCategory.CONSUME_DATA.value.
+- Returns the category of the operator as a string (in this case, "CONSUME_DATA").

+### `declare_parameters()`
+- Returns a list of dictionaries containing the name, data type, and placeholder text for each parameter.

+### `declare_inputs()`
-- `declare_parameters()`: A static method that returns a list of dictionaries, providing information about the parameters that this operator expects.
+- Returns a list of inputs for the operator (in this case, an empty list since there are no inputs).

-- `declare_inputs()`: A static method that returns an empty list to signify that the operator does not accept any inputs.
+### `declare_outputs()`
-- `declare_outputs()`: A static method that returns a list of dictionaries, providing information about the expected output of the operator.
+- Returns a list of outputs for the operator, which consists of a list of dictionaries containing the URL and snippet for each search result.

+### `run_step(self, step, ai_context)`
+- Gets the search query from either user input or a parameter.
-- `get_urls_and_snippets(google_res)`: A method that takes the Google Search API response (as a dictionary) and extracts the URLs and snippets for each search result, returning them as separate lists.
+- Uses the query to make a Google search and extract the URLs and snippets for the top results.
+- Outputs the list of search results to the "search_results" output.

+### `get_urls_and_snippets(self, google_res)`
+- Extracts the URLs and snippets from the Google search results.
+- Returns two lists: one containing the titles and snippets, and one containing the URLs.

+### `gen_prompt(self, step, ai_context)`
-- `gen_prompt(step, ai_context)`: A method that generates a prompt for the AI model based on the given query, so it can provide a suitable search query.
+- Generates a prompt for AI chat completion to get the search query from the user.
-- `google_search(query, num_results, ai_context)`: A method that connects to Google's Custom Search API with the given query and specified number of results, returning a list of URLs as the search results.

-### Usage:

-The class is used to perform a Google search based on user input.
-It can be instantiated with particular inputs, parameters, and outputs specified by the user.

-After running the `run_step()` method with the given `step` parameter and the AI context, it generates a search query using the AI model, sends the query to Google's Custom Search API, retrieves the search results, and finally sets the output containing the search results.
-These output results can be consumed by other operators in the processing pipeline.
+- Returns the prompt as a string.

+### `google_search(self, query, num_results, ai_context) -> list[str]`
+- Uses the Google Custom Search API to make a Google search.
+- Returns the search results as a list of dictionaries.